 Takeaway #3: Decide on the critical risks and have response plans for them.

 Managing the risks will help you to deal with the surprises as long as you know the unknowns.
 What about the unknown unknowns?
 You cannot take proactive action if you’re not even aware of the unknowns.
 A reserve – generally called management reserve – can be used for this type of unknown, and only top management may have the right to plan and use this reserve.
 Are all of these enough to deal with uncertainties?

 In an uncertain environment, if your project and your organization have the ability to quickly adapt to the new information, then the possibility of making the right decisions may increase.
 So designing a flexible structure will also help you to deal with the uncertainty.
 When all information for making the right decision is available, and the outcome is predictable with reasonable confidence, then there’s no uncertainty anymore.

-Take away #4: Be flexible.
+Takeaway #4: Be flexible.
 Quickly adapt to the new information.

 As you read this article from the first paragraph to the others one by one, you’ve started to have the feeling of whether it’s worth reading.
-This is because the uncertainty level has decreased which is the same as for projects.
-The uncertainty level is the highest at the beginning of the projects, and it decreases as the project comes to an end.
+This is because the uncertainty level has decreased, which is the same as for projects.
+The uncertainty level is the highest at the beginning of the project, and it decreases as the project comes to an end.
 Was it worth reading this article?